-Thinking about getting your real estate license?
+Thinking about getting your real estate licenseReal Estate License?
 You’ve got options, and freedom is one of them.
 These days, more people are opting for online real estate schools over traditional classroom settings.
 But which learning style fits your life?

 Let’s compare online versus in-person real estate classes so you can choose the style that best fits your learning needs.

-Let’s be real, your top goal is to pass the state licensing exam.
+Let’s be real, your top goal is to pass the state licensing examReal Estate Exam Prep.

 The good news?
 Online real estate courses are highly effective.
-In fact, studies show that learners retain 25% to 60% more information online compared to traditional lectures.
+In fact, studies show that learners retain 25% to 60% more information online compared to traditional lecturesBid 301248 15 Facts And Stats That Reveal The Power Of Elearning Blog.
 Why?
 Because online learning is built to keep you engaged, not just listening passively.

-Additionally, 77% of academic leaders believe that online learning is equal to or better than in-person education.
+Additionally, 77% of academic leaders believe that online learning is equal to or better than in-person educationBrandonbusteed 2019 03 05 Online Education From Good To Better To Best Sites.
 Translation: Going digital doesn’t mean you’re missing out.

 Online real estate schools use tech that keeps you on your toes: